hakavlad/tird/README.md

 - [Specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md)
 - [Tutorial](https://github.com/hakavlad/tird/blob/main/docs/tutorial/README.md)

+---

+## Tradeoffs and limitations

+- `tird` does not support public-key cryptography.
+- `tird` does not support file compression.
+- `tird` does not support ASCII armored output.
+- `tird` does not support Reed–Solomon error correction.
+- `tird` does not support splitting the output into chunks.
+- `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, cannot be encrypted or hidden).
+- `tird` does not provide a graphical user interface.
+- `tird` does not provide a password generator.
+- `tird` can only encrypt one file per iteration.
+Encryption of directories and multiple files is not supported.
+- `tird` does not fake file timestamps (atime, mtime, ctime).
+- `tird` encryption speed is not very fast (up to 180 MiB/s in my tests).

+---

+## Warnings

+- ⚠️ The author is not a cryptographer.
+- ⚠️ `tird` has not been independently audited.
+- ⚠️ `tird` probably won't help much when used in a compromised environment.
+- ⚠️ `tird` probably won't help much when used with short and predictable keys.
+- ⚠️ Sensitive data may leak into the swap space.
+- ⚠️ `tird` does not erase sensitive data from memory after use.
+- ⚠️ `tird` always releases unverified plaintext (violates [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html)).
+- ⚠️ Padding is not used to create a MAC tag (only ciphertext and salt will be authenticated).
+- ⚠️ `tird` does not sort digests of keyfiles and passphrases in constant-time.
+- ⚠️ Overwriting file contents does not mean securely destroying the data on the media.
+- ⚠️ Development is not complete, there may be backward compatibility issues in the future.

+---

 ## Requirements

 - Python >= 3.6
 - [PyNaCl](https://pypi.org/project/PyNaCl/) >= 1.2.0 (provides `Argon2`)
 - [PyCryptodomex](https://pypi.org/project/pycryptodomex/) >= 3.6.2 (provides `ChaCha20`)

+---

 ## Installation